HIST 6/472 The Book of Revelation and the Seven Cities of the Apocalypse - Credit Hours: 3

 consider ways in which the futuristic narrative of Revelation shapes and informs Christian beliefs and behavior in the present.

-Turkey and Patmos Field Study: Students will embark on an eight-day historical and archaeological field study to cities in Turkey and Patmos, focusing on John’s revelation to the seven churches in Asia Minor.
+Turkey and Patmos Field Study: At the conclusion of the semester, students will embark on a nine-day narrative, historical, and archaeological field study on Patmos and at the seven cities of the Apocalypse in Turkey (Ephesus, Laodicea, Philadelphia, Sardis, Thyatira, Pergamum, and Smyrna).
+The itinerary includes two travel days and seven days of field study in Greece and Turkey.
 This field study is mandatory for all students taking the course for credit.
 It is optional for audit students.

 Update your browser to view this website correctly.